 Residential addiction treatment is a distraction-free, progressive offering.
 The average plan can be completed in 4 weeks.

-Depending on personal needs and progress, inpatient rehab can be extended to last a number of months.
 For some clients, additional issues will need to be addressed and worked through in order to comfortably transition back to everyday life.
 Inpatient rehab can support this by prolonging residential services.

 Combatting alcoholism through a quick-fix approach will be impossible, as recovery will continue as a long-term focus.
 Yet inpatient rehab offers an efficient start to the process, helping recovering addicts reach and remain sober.